 How to apply for FMLA leave

-To apply for FMLA leave, follow these steps1:
+To apply for FMLA leave:

 - Notify your employer at least 30 days in advance if the need for leave is foreseeable